unixunion/FieldPreservingHashDemo/README.md

 # FPH

-This is a demo of doing Field Preserving Hashing, using AES cryptography and then discarding most of the crypto in order to produce a relatively unique hash.

-The algorithm preserve digit, space, punctuation and alpha char position.
+This is a demo of doing Field Preserving Hashing, with AES and discarding portions of the hash to maintain a matching style between the input format and the hash, Preserving digit, space, punctuation and alpha char position.

-There are collisions when using small inputs, due to not having a fixed output size.
+Because this is not a fixed size hashing function, there are collisions when using small inputs.

 ## Usage